 While Ableton Live is one of the most popular professional DAWs, the lite version is actually free.
 It can be used on Windows and it gives you a great look at what this DAW can do.

 This being said, Ableton Live Lite is pretty limited.
 Ableton gives you just enough to show you what the software can do in order to get you to purchase the full version.

 While the full version is expensive, it also the most popular option for musicians who are touring.

 Should you try out Ableton Lite as an alternative, you may find yourself wanting to upgrade to the full version.

 Ableton is built to help producers perform live.
 While it also is used at the highest levels to record records, it is second to none when it comes to having to perform music live.

 This is something that you’re not going to really see musicians do with GarageBand.

-Ableton Live Lite is a great choice choice for those who are looking really pursue writing and recording their own music.
-You will need to upgrade surely at some point, but should you become familiar with the Lite version, you’ll be able to adapt to the pro version fairly easy.
+Ableton Live Lite is a great choice for those who are looking really pursue writing and recording their own music.
+You will need to upgrade surely at some point, but should you become familiar with the Lite version, you’ll be able to adapt to the pro version fairly easily.

 - A look at one of the best DAWs